Francesco149/junoms/README.md

+this was an exercise in writing a cool demo with no stdlib. it's very far from being a usable emulator, it's more like a local proof of concept.
+I have a more full featured emulator in the works but at the moment I don't feel like doing maple dev

 JunoMS is a MapleStory v62 server emulator written in C without the standard library or any dependency at all.
 Currently, the executable is under 30kb and supports linux i386 and AMD64 only.
 Windows support is planned once the core features are